Thursday, May 16, 2019

 However, also know that, in fact, some wine boxes/cases may weigh as low as 18.5 kilos (or 40.786 lbs) and up to 23 kilos (or 50.706 lbs) or more (which explains the range I took of 40-50 pounds).

-As detailed in the table above, you can see that if a "Heavy Weight" wooden case of 12 regular Bordeaux bottles weighs about 21 kilos, then the weight of a bottle of wine (including the wood weight of the case) is about 1.75 kg or 3.75 lbs (including the wood weigh... important to repeat it for those who may have not understood it in the table above).
+As detailed in the table above, you can see that if a "Heavy Weight" wooden case of 12 regular Bordeaux bottles weighs about 21 kilos, then the weight of a bottle of wine (including the wood weight of the case) is about 1.75 kg or 3.75 lbs (including the wood weigh... essential to repeat it for those who may have not understood it in the table above).

-To anticipate and prevent the annoying questions of the skeptics, and other non-believers of all sorts, I took some pictures while weighing the bottles to show you how I obtained the various empty bottle weights that I took as references for the numbers indicated in the column "Approximate Weight Empty Bottle" in the table below.
+To anticipate and prevent the annoying questions of the skeptics and other non-believers of all sorts, I took some pictures while weighing the bottles to show you how I obtained the various empty bottle weights that I took as references for the numbers indicated in the column "Approximate Weight Empty Bottle" in the table below.

 I weighed and compared the following empty bottles: